indieweb/wordpress-micropub/readme.md

 These configuration options can be enabled by adding them to your wp-config.php

 * `define('MICROPUB_LOCAL_AUTH', '1')` - Bypasses Micropub authentication in favor of WordPress authentication
-* `define('MICROPUB_AUTHENTICATION_ENDPOINT', 'https://indieauth.com/auth')` - Define a custom authentication endpoint
+* `define('MICROPUB_AUTHENTICATION_ENDPOINT', 'https://indieauth.com/auth')` - Define a custom authentication endpoint.
 * `define('MICROPUB_TOKEN_ENDPOINT', 'https://tokens.indieauth.com/token')` - Define a custom token endpoint

+These configuration options can be enabled by setting them in the WordPress options table
+* `indieauth_authorization_endpoint` - if set will override MICROPUB_AUTHENTICATION_ENDPOINT for setting a custom endpoint
+* `indieauth_token_endpoint` - if set will override MICROPUB_TOKEN_ENDPOINT for setting a custom endpoint

 ## Frequently Asked Questions